 If you or your business is involved in a legal dispute, you should consult with a skilled real estate attorney in order to determine the best course of action to assert your rights and protect your interests.
 James G. Schwartz has represented Bay Area businesses in a wide range of legal matters for nearly 40 years.
-To schedule a free and confidential consultation, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.

 More Blog Posts: